Kodak S-1 vs Olympus E-M1

 Studio photographers will appreciate that the Olympus E-M1 (unlike the S-1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the S-1 and the E-M1 have been discontinued, but can regularly be found used on eBay.
+Both the S-1 and the E-M1 have been discontinued, but can regularly be found used on ebay.
 The E-M1 was replaced by the Olympus E-M1 II, while the S-1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Kodak S-1 Manual (free pdf) or the online Olympus E-M1 Manual.
+Further information on the features and operation of the S-1 and E-M1 can be found, respectively, in the Kodak S-1 Manual (free pdf) or the online Olympus E-M1 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Kodak S-1 and the Olympus E-M1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.